kanekou/snakes_utils/README.md

 #### Method `__init__(self, n)`

-Initialize the instance of Basic Class, that convert snakes model into a data structure.
+Initialize the instance of Basic Class, that convert snakes object into a data structure.

 ```python
 su = snakes_utils.Basic(n)